The Language

 The Company

-Mica is developed and maintained by Mica Development UG (haftungsbeschränkt), founded in Germany in late 2025.
+Mica is developed and maintained by Mica Development UG (haftungsbeschränkt), founded in Germany.

 The company logo carries the same dragon — but in a different role.
 Where the mascot is a character, the company mark is a brand: bold, structured, built to last.
 The two identities are intentionally distinct.
 A language needs a personality that developers remember.
 A company needs a mark that works across products.
 The dragon is the thread connecting both — the same spirit, a different register.